Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 - **Authorized Repair Procedures:** Following manufacturer-approved repair protocols to maintain equipment integrity.
 - **Use of Approved Parts and Materials:** Utilizing only parts and materials that are certified for use in the specific equipment to ensure reliability and compliance.
 - **Documentation Requirements:** Recording all repair and replacement activities in maintenance logs, including details of parts used and procedures followed for traceability.
+(See [Section 8.
+Record Keeping and Documentation](#8-record-keeping-and-documentation))

 ### 3.4 Specific Examples